baonhivu/COMP590173-Module-Four/README.md

 ### Serving the Project

 This piece is an independent webpage served through a local host.
 Download the HTML and CSS file and run the command: python -m http.server to serve the page.
 Open the link http://[::]:8000/ and navigate to the HTML file to read the webpage.

+### Dataset

+The original dataset is airline reviews.
+The source and its .csv file can be found [here](https://www.kaggle.com/datasets/chaudharyanshul/airline-reviews).